Prince Adolf of Schaumburg-Lippe: Marriage

 In 1890 Prince Adolf met Princess Viktoria of Prussia during a visit to Marie, Princess of Wied, mother of Queen Elisabeth of Romania.
 They were married on the 19 November 1890 in Berlin.
-She was a daughter of Frederick III, German Emperor, and as such Adolf was a brother-in-law to the last German Emperor, Wilhelm II.
-The wedding was attended by the Emperor Wilhelm, along with his wife Augusta Viktoria of Schleswig-Holstein and Victoria's mother, the widowed Empress Victoria.
-As Princess Victoria's mother was a member of the British royal family, many of her relatives also attended, including Princess Christian of Schleswig-Holstein.
+She was a daughter of the late Frederick III, German Emperor, and his widow, Empress Victoria.
+As such, Adolf was a brother-in-law to the last German Emperor, Wilhelm II, as well as a grandson-in-law of Queen Victoria of the United Kingdom.
+The wedding was attended by Kaiser Wilhelm, along with his wife, Empress Augusta Viktoria, and Victoria's mother, the dowager empress of Germany.
+Many of Princess Victoria's extended relatives also attended, including her aunt, Princess Christian of Schleswig-Holstein.
 After the ceremony, the couple held a banquet, at which Emperor Wilhelm feelingly assured the pair of "his protection and friendly care".

 After a prolonged honeymoon to several countries, the couple settled in Bonn where they acquired Palais Schaumburg as their residence.
 The marriage remained childless, though Princess Viktoria had a miscarriage within the first few months of marriage.